Envestnet Summary BCP Disclosure 2014

-Significant Business DisruptionsOur plan anticipates two kinds of significant business disruptions (SBD), internal and external.
+Significant Business DisruptionsOur plan anticipates two kinds of SBDs, internal and external.
 Internal SBDs affect only our firm's ability to communicate and do business, such as a fire in our building.
 External SBDs disrupt the operations of the securities markets or a number of firms, such as a terrorist attack, a city flood, or a wide-scale, regional disruption.
 Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of clearing firms for trade execution for many of our clients.

-Plan Location and AccessOur firm will maintain copies of its BCP plan and the annual reviews, and the changes that have been made to it for inspection.
+Plan Location and AccessOur firm will maintain copies of its BCP plan, including the annual reviews, and any changes that have been made to it for inspection.
 An electronic copy of our plan is located on the Envestnet network shared drive within the Business Continuity directory.
 Additionally, hard copies are kept in each office and safely at BCP leaders' homes.

-Furthermore, we do not hold customer funds or securities.
-Transactions are sent to our customers' clearing firms for execution, clearing and settlement of orders and the remaining trades are cleared by our self-clearing broker/dealer.
-The clearing firm also maintains our customers' accounts, can grant customers access to them and delivers funds and securities.
-Our firm services retail and institutional customers and we do not engage in any private placements.
+We do not hold customer funds or securities.
+Transactions are sent to our customers' clearing firms for execution, clearing and settlement of orders, with a minor amount of trades clearing through our self-clearing broker/dealer, Portfolio Brokerage Services, Inc. Our firm services retail and institutional customers and we do not engage in any private placements.

-Office LocationsOur firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA, Denver, CO, Landis, NC, New York, NY, Raleigh, NC, Seattle, WA, Sunnyvale, CA, and Trivandrum, India.
-We engage in order taking and entry in Boston, MA, Chicago, IL and Denver, CO.
+LocationsOur firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Denver, CO; Landis, NC; New York, NY; Raleigh, NC; Seattle, WA; Sunnyvale, CA and Trivandrum, India.
+We engage in order taking and entry in Boston, MA; Chicago, IL and Denver, CO.

 For our self-clearing broker/dealer, Portfolio Brokerage Services, Inc., SIPC could determine that we are unable to meet our obligations to our customers, or if our liabilities exceed our assets in violation of Securities Exchange Act Rule 15c3-1, SIPC may seek to appoint a trustee to disburse our assets to customers.
-We will assist SIPC and the trustee by providing our books and records identifying customer accounts subject to SIPC oversight.
+We will assist SIPC and the trustee by providing our books and records identifying customer accounts subject to SIPC regulation and oversight.

-Our firm maintains its backup hard copy records through third party vendors.
+Our firm maintains its backup hard copy records through various third party vendors.
 Our firm backs up its paper records by copying and taking them to our backup site.
-We back up our records semiannually or more frequently if needed.
+We back up our records semi-annually or more frequently if needed.

-Our firm maintains its backup electronic books through our third party operated disaster recovery site.
-We have a defined data protection strategy to cyclically back up our records daily at the minimum to meet our 24 hour recovery time objective for the UMPI and the 12 hour recovery time objective for the UMP.
+Our firm maintains its backup electronic books through our third-party disaster recovery site.
+We have a defined data protection strategy to cyclically back up our electronic records to meet the recovery time objectives of our various mission critical systems.
 The firm maintains a second set of tape records in addition to electronic backup.

 In the event of an internal or external SBD that causes the loss of our paper records, we will physically recover them from our backup site.
 If our primary site is inoperable, we will continue operations from our backup site or an alternate location.
 For the loss of electronic records, we will recover the electronic data from our backup records stored in the disaster recovery site, or, if our primary site is inoperable, continue operations from our backup site.

-Mission Critical SystemsOur firm's mission critical systems are those that ensure prompt and accurate reporting of securities holdings and the processing of securities transactions, including order taking, entry, execution, comparison, allocation, clearance and settlement of securities transactions, the maintenance of customer accounts, access to customer accounts, and the delivery of funds and securities.
+Mission Critical SystemsOur firm's mission critical systems are those that ensure prompt and accurate reporting of securities holdings and the processing of securities transactions, including order implementation, reconciliation, comparison, allocation, clearance and settlement of securities transactions, the maintenance of customer accounts and the delivery of funds and securities.
 More specifically, these systems include the custom platforms that support our core business offerings for Advisor Suite; Prima; PMC; Tamarac; Vantage; and WMS.
 In addition our mission critical systems include any corporate applications that support our communication needs surrounding internet, phone and email.

-Our clearing firms maintain a business continuity plan and the capacity to execute that plan.
-Our clearing firms represent that they will advise us of any material changes to plans that might affect our ability to maintain our business and they have presented us with an executive summary of plans.
-In the event any of our clearing firms execute their plan, the firms represent that they will notify us of such execution and provide equal access to services as its other customers.
+Clearing firms utilized by our client maintain a business continuity plan and the capacity to execute that plan.
+The clearing firms represent that they will advise us of any material changes to plans that might affect our ability to maintain our business and they have presented us with an executive summary of their plans.
+In the event any of the clearing firms execute their plan, the firms represent that they will notify us of such execution and provide equal access to services as its other customers.
 If we reasonably determine that the clearing firm has not or cannot put its plan in place quickly enough to meet our needs, or is otherwise unable to provide access to such services, the clearing firm represents that it will assist us in seeking services from an alternative source.

-Our clearing firms represent that backup of our records are taken at a remote site.
+The clearing firms represent that backup of our records are taken at a remote site.
 Each clearing firm represents that it operates a backup operating facility in a geographically separate area with the capability to conduct the same volume of business as its primary site.
-Each clearing firm has also confirmed the effectiveness of its backup arrangements to recover from a wide scale disruption by testing.
+Each clearing firm has also confirmed the effectiveness of its back-up arrangements to recover from a wide scale disruption by testing.